 Ways to Get Involved

-Each year, more than 200 faculty, 550 undergraduates, and 190 graduate students engage in team-based research through Bass Connections.
-Projects, courses and summer programs are aligned with five interdisciplinary themes; Bass Connections Open provides additional opportunities for projects outside the themes.
+Each year, more than 350 faculty, well over a thousand undergraduates and several hundred graduate students engage in team-based research through Bass Connections.
+Projects, courses and summer programs are aligned with six interdisciplinary themes; Bass Connections Open provides additional opportunities for projects outside the themes.

 Faculty may propose a project through our annual call for proposals which runs from early September to early November of each year.
 Faculty are invited to reach out at any time to discuss potential project team ideas.
 We will occasionally consider off-cycle proposals for projects addressing emerging or time-sensitive issues of strategic importance.

-Nearly 40 semester-long courses are affiliated with Bass Connections, each infused with interdisciplinary, team-based learning.
-Faculty who currently teach a course that align with this model are invited to reach out to us to discuss how we might spotlight the course.
-Faculty can also receive guidance, support and funding to design new or modify existing courses that align with the model of Bass Connections through the Collaborative Project Courses Faculty Fellows Program.
+Around 50 semester-long courses are affiliated with Bass Connections, each infused with interdisciplinary, team-based learning.
+Faculty who currently teach a course that aligns with this model are invited to reach out to us to discuss how we might spotlight the course.
+Faculty who are interested in integrating collaborative projects into a course can find resources and example syllabi in our Collaborative Project Courses: Course Design Resource Center and can participate in our Collaborative Project Courses Faculty Fellows Program.

 Four summer programs offer additional opportunities for faculty to get involved as project sponsors, clients or leaders.